ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 ```

-The `webgpu.hpp` header file acts like an interface, exposing all WebGPU functions and variables to the main Application.
+The `webgpu.hpp` header file acts like an interface, exposing all the WebGPU functions and variables to the main Application.

 Navigate to the next section to continue building the WebGPU application.